 - January and February – Interviews will take place.

-- March – Based on interview rankings and the Situational Judgement band of the UCAT test, we will decide who to issue offers to.
+- March and April – Based on interview rankings and the Situational Judgement band of the UCAT test, we will decide who to issue offers to.
 Offer-holders who have not had a chance to visit the university are invited to attend an Offer-holder Visit Day to help them make a decision on which university they would like to put as their firm and insurance choice on UCAS.
 Places at these events are very limited, so it is not compulsory to attend.

 - April and May – Those who have accepted our offer on UCAS are invited to complete Health and Immunisation forms and complete a DBS/police check.